micklarsen/4th_semester_fullstackJSTS_exam/questions/Question_1.md

   .finally(() => console.log(results.join(", ")));
 ```

-**- Example(s) that demonstrate error handling with promises**

 <br>

 ---

-Explain shortly about GraphQL, its purpose and some of its use cases
+**Explain shortly about GraphQL, its purpose and some of its use cases**
+- Effective, query language that prevents under- and over fetching
+- A single endpoint is called
+- Can be used as stand-alone API or to "Collect" multiple REST api's in one GraphQL endpoint.

-What is meant by the terms **over- and under-fetching** in GraphQL, compared to REST
+**What is meant by the terms **over- and under-fetching** in GraphQL, compared to REST**
+Over- and underfetching is getting too much or too little data from a fetch (Typically GET) request.
+In REST this means performing more requests when under fetching or recieving too much in repsonse when over fetching.
+This issue is solved with GraphQL where we can specify exactly what we want.

-Provide examples demonstrating **data fetching with GraphQL**.
-You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client
+**Provide examples demonstrating **data fetching with GraphQL**.
+You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client**

 <br>